Chain Reaction Foundation Ltd

 Council of the National Museum of Australia

-Benjamin Chow spent over forty years in the land development industry both in Australia and South East Asia.
+Benjamin spent over forty years in the land development industry both in Australia and South East Asia.
 He sits on the boards of Global Fortune Investment Limited and Mindax Limited.
 He is a Council Member of Sydney Medical School Foundation, University of Sydney and Chairman of Australia and China Beverages Food and Health Supplement Products Association (ACPA).

 Benjamin has served on many Boards of Universities and NGO's.
 He was awarded a Centenary Medal in 2001 and made an Officer in the Order of Australia in 2007.